silverstripe/silverstripe-registry/docs/en/index.md

 Sometimes the records listed you'll want a user to click through and see more details.

-You can do this by defining the `use_link` config and defining a `link()` method on your registry class.
+You can do this by defining the `use_link` config and defining a `Link()` method on your registry class.
 For example:

 ```php
 <?php